ARC Centre of Excellence in Cognition and its Disorders

 Dr Paul Sowman sends Todd Sampson back into the MEG in the second episode of series 2 of Redesign My Brain.

-Research Highlight: How do children with autism use facial cues to evaluate trustworthiness?
+Research Feature: How do children with autism use facial cues to evaluate trustworthiness?

 Person Perception Program research reveals that children with autism spectrum disorder may not use facial trustworthiness information to guide behaviour.